S u b m i t a T i p a n d B e c o m e F a m o u s . . . W e l l a l m o s t !!

 Plumbing Hints and Tips

-Subject: Re: slow draining sinks -- If your sink drains are chronically slow and you live in an older house, the problem may be an accumulation of sludge in the lines.
+Re: Slow Draining Sinks -- If your sink drains are chronically slow and you live in an older house, the problem may be an accumulation of sludge in the lines.
 No amount of plunging and chemicals is going to fix this.
 What's needed is to climb up onto the roof of your house with a metal snake (preferably one with a business end looking a bit like a ballpeen hammer) and ram that snake down each of the drain lines, entering through the vent stacks, with a fair amount of force.
 It may require 50 or 100 motions for each stack.
 A licensed plumber will charge you about US$250 or, you can venture it yourself.
-You should also snake out any drain clean-outs you can find at ground level. -- Mark Gilman 28 Feb 2004
+You should also snake out any drain clean-outs you can find at ground level. -- Mark Gilman Note: Climbing onto your roof can be very dangerous, better to get someone else to do it, - preferably someone with good experience. - ED

-Make sure you turn the water off at source before attempting to clear a blocked tap by taking it apart.
-Adam Le Gresley,
+Blocked Tap.
+Make sure you turn the water off at source before attempting to clear a blocked tap by taking it apart. -- Adam Le Gresley - Adam you sound as if you are talking from experience ? - Ed

-Blocked sinks.
-If you are trying to unblock a blocked sink, cover up the overflow holes with a damp cloth.
+Blocked Sinks.
+If you are using a plunger, trying to unblock a blocked sink, cover up the overflow holes with a damp cloth.
 This helps build up the pressure. -- Janet Adamson, Washington DC.

-A clever way of checking to see if your cistern is leaking is to put in some food coloring.
+Leaky Cistern - A clever way of checking to see if your cistern is leaking is to put in some food coloring. -- Anon

-If you are installing tanks and fitting pipes to them be sure to cover the ends of the pipes with tape to stop pieces of plastic and swarf from dropping down them, the bits and pieces will block taps later on and cause all kinds of problems.
-Talking from experience -- Richard Heffer.
+Good Practice - If you are installing tanks and fitting pipes to them be sure to cover the ends of the pipes with tape to stop pieces of plastic and swarf from dropping down them, the bits and pieces will block taps later on and cause all kinds of problems.- Talking from experience -- Richard Heffer.
 Camberley UK

 Pipes